Aman for all seasons

 Amankora Bumthang is located adjacent to the Wangdichholing Palace, built in 1857 as the Kingdom’s first palace that served as the royal residence until this was moved to Thimphu in the 1950s.
 This is now the residence of a small monk body and you will often catch glimpses of them walking across the gardens from your bedroom.

 The 16 suites are located in one building and are identical in design to those of the Aman properties in Punakha and Paro.
 There is also a library, well-appointed living room and impressive dining room.
 Located in the courtyard between the lodge and Wangdichholing Palace is an informal bonfire area for pre-dinner drinks.
 The spa offers three treatment rooms and a steam room.

-Amankora Bumthang offers 16 guest suites in four separate buildings, each containing two suites on the ground floor and two on the upper floor.
+Amankora Bumthang offers 16 Luxury Guest Suites in four separate buildings, each containing two suites on the ground floor and two on the upper floor.
 Each suite features wood-panelled interiors, a traditional bukhari, king size bed, terrazzo-clad bath, shower, twin vanities and daybed overlooking the courtyard and nearby Wangdicholing Palace and monastery.

 Children are welcome but there are no specific facilities.
 Kids will love the visits to organic farms and local cottage industries.
 They will also enjoy the varied flora, fauna and spectacular mountain terrain Bhutan has to offer.
 Some of the trekking however will only be suitable for older children.

 Book seven nights in Amankora properties throughout Bhutan and receive a complimentary car, driver and guide and one spa wellness treatment per journey.

 Facilities at Amankora Bumthang include a spa offering a range of holistic treatments, signature oil massages and complimentary steam facilities, a restaurant serving Western and Bhutanese cuisines, and an internet station in the library.